Cloud data repatriation is a growing trend

 The numbers behind the trend?

-Repatriation is one of the key results of the 2019 edition of Nutanix’s Enterprise Cloud Index.
+Repatriation is one of the key results of the 2020 edition of Nutanix’s Enterprise Cloud Index.
 Applications deployed in the public cloud tend to be repatriated to on-premise infrastructure.
-Thus, 73% of the 2,650 IT decision makers surveyed in 24 countries report migrating applications from the public cloud to a private cloud, or traditional data centers.
+Thus, 73% of the 2,650 IT decision-makers surveyed in 24 countries report migrating applications from the public cloud to a private cloud, or traditional data centres.
 Businesses realize that a fully public cloud-based strategy is not always optimal.

 Finally, according to research released by IHS Markit and cloud security provider Fortinet, 74% of companies move apps onto the cloud and then moved them back on-premise.